 - Social media links

-Remember, the welcome email shouldn’t be crammed with information.
+Remember, you shouldn’t cram the welcome email with all the information.
 It should be more visual storytelling with relevant links to your website for each piece of information.

 Here’s a great example of a welcome email from Duvine Bike Tours with the right dose of information titled ‘Duvine Difference,’ sharing a blurb and link to their highlights and prompting the new subscribers to learn more about their tours and guides.

 Reel in your prospective customers and old guests with information on seasonal or the latest offers.
 Wrap the offers in a promo code to give them the extra push to book their next tour with you.
-The more appealing part is that the personalized offers draped in unique codes and BOGO helps with extra revenue in the low season.
+The more appealing part is that the personalized offers draped in unique codes.
+And BOGO helps with additional revenue in the low season.

 Promotional emails on holidays are never out of style.
 When holidays roll around, tour operators can use emails to promote their gift cards, encouraging the subscribers to think out of the box and give their loved ones an amazing experience as a gift.